ServiceNowDevProgram/code-snippets/Service Portal/sp-date-picker/readme.md

 })();
 ```

-The other alternative opion would be to use datimepicker from the [UI Bootstrap library](https://angular-ui.github.io/bootstrap/#!#datepicker) which is already included within the service portal.
+The other alternative option would be to use datetimepicker from the [UI Bootstrap library](https://angular-ui.github.io/bootstrap/#!#datepicker) which is already included within the service portal and offers more options and flexibility.